Characteristic Evolution and Matching: 3D Characteristic Evolution

 The PITT code is an explicit finite difference evolution algorithm based upon retarded time steps on a uniform three-dimensional null coordinate grid based upon the stereographic coordinates and a compactified radial coordinate.
 The straightforward numerical implementation of the finite difference equations has facilitated code development.
 The Canberra code uses an assortment of novel and elegant numerical methods.
 Most of these involve smoothing or filtering and have obvious advantage for removing short wavelength noise but would be unsuitable for modeling shocks.

 There have been two recent projects, to improve the performance of the PITT code by using the cubed-sphere method to coordinatize the sphere.
-They both include an adaptation of the {\it eth}-calculus to handle the transformation of spin-weighted variables between the six patches.
+They both include an adaptation of the \emph{eth}-calculus to handle the transformation of spin-weighted variables between the six patches.

-In one of these projects, G{\'{o}}mez, Barreto and Frittelli develop the cubed-sphere approach into an efficient, highly parallelized 3D code, the LEO code, for the characteristic evolution of the coupled Einstein-Klein-Gordon equations in the Bondi-Sachs formalism~\cite{leo}.
+In one of these projects, G{\'{o}}mez, Barreto and Frittelli develop the cubed-sphere approach into an efficient, highly parallelized 3D code, the LEO code, for the characteristic evolution of the coupled Einstein--Klein--Gordon equations in the Bondi--Sachs formalism~\cite{leo}.
 This code was demonstrated to be convergent and its high accuracy in the linearized regime with a Schwarzschild background was demonstrated by the simulation of the quasinormal ringdown of the scalar field and its energy-momentum conservation.

 Because the characteristic evolution scheme constitutes a radial integration carried out for each angle on the sphere of null directions, the natural way to parallelize the code is distribute the angular grid among processors.
 Thus given $M\times M$ processors one can distribute the $N\times N$ points in each spherical patch (cubed-sphere or stereographic), assigning to each processor equal square grids of extent $N/M$ in each direction.
 To be effective this requires that the communication time between processors scales effectively.
 This depends upon the ghost point location necessary to supply nearest neighbor data and is facilitated in the cubed-sphere approach because the ghost points are aligned on 1-dimensional grid lines, whose pattern is invariant under grid size.
 In the stereographic approach, the ghost points are arranged in an irregular pattern which changes in an essentially random way under rescaling and requires a more complicated parallelization algorithm.